 Hair & Nail Growth

-Hair and nails are largely made up of collagen, after all it is the most abundant protein in the body.
+Collagen makes up most of our hair and nails.
+It’s the most abundant protein in the body.
 Like bones and joints, hair and nails will naturally become more brittle as we age due to a decrease in collagen production.

 Prevents Stretch Marks